palvarez89/palvarez89.github.io/cv.md

 #### Remote Execution API Test Suite

 - Architected and initiated current implementation of the project.
-- Created a test suite to check API stability of Bazel remote execution, against the 3 most used remote execution implementations.
+- Created a test suite to check API stability of Bazel remote execution, against the 3 most used Remote Execution implementations.
 - Used Amazon EKS with Terraform, to then deploy and test using Kubernetes from Gitlab CI.

 ###### 01/2019 - 04/2019
 #### Deploy and maintain OpenStack on ARM64

 - Automated deployments of OpenStack and Ceph to ARM64 machines hosted in packet.net.
 - Upstreamed (via Gerrit)  some fixes needed in kolla/kolla-ansible to support ARM64 in their Docker templates and Ansible scripts.
 - Created Ansible scripts to automatically debug all the VLANs from/to all the nodes.
 - Researched ways to have isolated self-managed domains, to workaround current limitations in OpenStack.

 ###### 01/2017 - 12/2018
 #### Application for configuring and working with ANC chips

 - Team and technical leader responsibilities.
 - Created and maintained CI/CD pipelines in Jenkins, setting the best practices for all the teams.
 - Architected and implemented an RPC to communicate Python with legacy software in Matlab.
 - Developed Python libraries for flashing and loading code into the ANC development board.

 ### **Codethink** - Software and Systems Engineer